JonAndAnderson/JCVHR/README.md

-This is a bootstrap site I put together for a friend of mine.
+First real bootstrap site created using a Bootstrap theme.
+Learned a bunch from it.